handomeh03/Zwallet/README.md

 The platform introduces an additional confirmation layer for transfers by requiring **voice verification of the recipient's name** before settlement, while prominently displaying the recipient's identity before the sender confirms the transaction.

-ZWallet also integrates with **JoPACC's sandbox Open Banking APIs** to simulate a real-world pooled-custody flow where customer funds move through the application's settlement bank account.
+ZWallet also integrates with **JoPACC's sandbox Open Banking APIs** to model a realistic pooled-custody flow where customer funds move through the application's settlement bank account.

 ---